Mrs. Anne Makori EBS.

 First and foremost, the agitation by pressure groups to transform then Kenya Police Force to a Service that is citizen-oriented in protecting life and property for all, had been bubbling under for several decades.

-With time, the voices calling for a far-reaching transformation of the police only got louder and eventually into the new millennium, got manifested when in 2002, the Government appointed a taskforce with a police reforms agenda.
+With time, the voices calling for a far-reaching transformation of the police only got louder and eventually getting manifested into the new millennium when in 2002, the Government appointed a taskforce with a police reforms agenda.

 As captured in a 2015 report by the Kenya National Commission on Human Rights, the 2002 initiative suffered “loss of momentum,” because its findings were not released to the public.

-However, demands for change were reignited, reaching a crescendo after events that marked one of the darkest political period in independent Kenya – the 2007 / 2008 post-election violence, during which over 1,300 people lost their lives, hundreds of others were displaced from their and property worth millions of shillings was destroyed.
+However, demands for change were reignited, reaching a crescendo after events that marked one of the darkest political period in independent Kenya – the 2007 / 2008 post-election violence – during which over 1,300 people lost their lives, hundreds of others were displaced from their homes and property worth millions of shillings was destroyed.